Concatenated Composite Pulses Applied to Liquid-State Nuclear Magnetic Resonance Spectroscopy: Results

-As we expected, the correlation peak between -118.0~ppm (f1) and -126.5~ppm (f2), and that between -126.5~ppm (f1) and -118.0~ppm (f2) are hardly visible in the case of square pulses.
-On the other hand, these are much higher intensities in the case of \mbox{R-CinBB} pulses, although they are small as is found in Fig.~\ref{fig:JEOL-cosy-all}.
-The advantage of \mbox{R-CinBB} pulses are more clearly demonstrated in 1-D spectra, as shown in Fig.~\ref{fig:JEOL-cosy-1d}.
-The phases of peaks obtained with square pulses are highly distorted and this may be the reason why the above correlation peaks are hardly visible.
+Since the $B_1$ strength is 20~kHz, it is comparable to the frequency difference between the highest ($-160$~ppm) and the lowest ($-118$~ppm) peaks at 11.7 T (488 MHz for $^{19}$F and 500 MHz for $^1$H); see Fig.~\ref{fig:fbf-1D}.
+In the case of square pulses, the correlation peak between $-118.0$~ppm ($f_1$) and $-126.5$~ppm ($f_2$), and that between $-126.5$~ppm ($f_1$) and $-118.0$~ppm ($f_2$), are hardly visible.
+As shown in Fig.~\ref{fig:JEOL-cosy-all}, however, these have much higher intensities in the case of the R-CinBB pulses.
+In addition, the advantage of the R-CinBB pulses is much more clearly demonstrated in the one-dimensional (1D) spectra in Fig.~\ref{fig:JEOL-cosy-1d}.
+The phases of peaks obtained with square pulses are highly distorted.
+This may be one of the biggest reasons why the above correlation peaks are almost invisible.